jhonmaldonado5454/TODO_app/README.md

 ### React Portals

 The app uses React Portals to show a component outside of the main DOM.
-The `DeleteTask` component is shown as a portal so that it is not visible in the task list.

 ### Local storage